Husband’s arrest in disappearance of American woman in the Bahamas puts his account under scrutiny

 CNN has reached out to police for more information.

 Lynette Hooker wasn’t wearing a flotation device when she went overboard, according to Cook.
-On Tuesday, her daughter, Karli Aylesworth, told CNN Brian Hooker left her a voicemail saying authorities had found a flotation device he threw to his wife after she went overboard.
+On Tuesday, Aylesworth, told CNN Brian Hooker left her a voicemail saying authorities had found a flotation device he threw to his wife in the water.

+“Hello, honey, I just got a call from Hope Town Search and Rescue, and they have found a flotation device that I threw to mom when she fell overboard,” Brian Hooker said in the voicemail shared with CNN.
+“They haven’t found her yet, but they can now focus all of their efforts in a smaller area.”

+A friend of the couple, Daniel Danforth, said he spoke to Brian Hooker on Facebook Messenger as the search for Lynette was underway.
+In messages shared with CNN, Brian Hooker recounted how he became separated from his wife.

-Aylesworth said in a statement she had been given little information about what happened and wanted law enforcement agencies to carefully examine the circumstances surrounding the incident.
+For days, Aylesworth has been calling on law enforcement to carefully examine the circumstances surrounding the incident, expressing skepticism over her stepfather’s account.

-“My sole concern is to find out what happened to my mother and make sure a full and complete investigation is performed into her disappearance,” Aylesworth said.
-“If this truly was an accident, I can understand and live with it.
-However, there needs to be an intensive review of the facts and circumstances of this tragic incident before that can be determined.”
+“Why wouldn’t he drop anchor and look for her?
+Why did he paddle the other way?” she said to CNN on Thursday.
+“If my significant other fell into the water, I’d be freaking out and going after him.”

+The 28-year-old said the couple cares for one another, but they have had a turbulent marriage that has at times become violent.
+Aylesworth said her mother previously confided that Brian Hooker choked her.

 Her mother and stepfather have been married for about 25 years and are experienced sailors, Aylesworth told CNN in an interview Tuesday.